digitalservicebund/digitalcheck-apps/doc/adr/0002-host-on-OTC.md

 ## Context

-The website needs to be hosted somewhere for public access.
+The websites needs to be hosted somewhere for public access.
 This hosting has to generally conform with the demands of GDPR and specifically with the needs of the BMI, which is the patron of the project.
 We identified two possible hosting options with their respective pros and cons: